Workshops & Schedule

 Professional Development Hours Awarded:

-All breakout sessions are pending approval by American Montessori Society, Kentucky’s Division of Child Care, and Ohio approval. **Be sure to ask your administrator about what professional development forms you will need from the conference.
+All breakout sessions are approved by American Montessori Society, Kentucky’s Division of Child Care, and CEU credit. *Workshops with (*) are pending Ohio professional development approval. **Be sure to ask your administrator about what professional development forms you will need from the conference.

 Keynote: Mastering Classroom Social and Emotional Dynamics to Promote Learning: A Mindfulness Based Approach – Patricia Jennings